Everything you need to know to create an interactive augmented reality experience.

 Next, right-click in the Patch Editor and select:

-Object Tap will capture a tap on the glasses in the scene.
+In the graph we're going to build, the Object Tap patch will capture a tap on the glasses in the scene.

-The Object port in glasses_25D to the Object port in Object Tap.
+The Object output port in glasses_25D to the Object port in Object Tap.

 The Tap port in Object Tap to the Increase input in the Counter patch, to send a signal telling the counter to increase each time the object is tapped.